 Get a personalized negotiation strategy

-Interview Copilot's compensation analysis tool uses AI to benchmark your offer against real market data and generate a custom counter-offer strategy tailored to your role, company, and market.
+Interview Copilot's compensation analysis tool uses AI to benchmark your offer against real market data, identify the components with the most negotiation room, and generate a custom counter-offer strategy tailored to your role, company, and location.